 We had the good fortune of connecting with Ashley Toman and we’ve shared our conversation below.

-Hi Ashley, what was your thought process behind starting your own business?
+Hi Ashley, we’d love to hear more about how you thought about starting your own business?

 Any places to eat or things to do that you can share with our readers?
 If they have a friend visiting town, what are some spots they could take them to?